Cy4Shot/bedrock-tweaks/index.md

 ## Bedrock Tweaks

-Bedrock Tweaks is your #1 source for free resource and data packs for Minecraft Bedrock!
+Bedrock Tweaks is your #1 source for free resource packs and behavior packs for Minecraft Bedrock!
 Enjoy the downloads below.

 {% include mainpage.html %}